VandyAstroML/Vandy_Starting_Grad_School/docs/source/python_intro.rst

     deliver actionable insights that drive businesses and industries forward.

-Having **Ananconda* installed on your computer is important, since it allows you to not worry about installing missing dependencies, creates environments for you projects, etc.
+Having **Anaconda** installed on your computer is important, since it allows you to not worry about installing missing dependencies, creates environments for you projects, etc.